Zship135/SQL-Data-Warehouse/README.md

 ***Analyze***

-The first step to creating the gold layer is to combine the tables into more general, business friendly views.
+The first step to creating the gold layer is to combine the tables into more general, business-friendly views.
 We do this by analyzing the integration model and categorizing each table into business objects.
 We can also get a look at the final data lineage of the entire warehouse.

 ![BusinessObjects](https://github.com/user-attachments/assets/17b9f6ef-0452-4da5-b3ea-a0f76850a9ad)